ami-amai/neurosama-of-undying/README.md

 # Neuro-Sama of Undying

-Add in you game the Neuro-Sama of Undying (Totem of Undying)
+Add in your game the Neuro-Sama of Undying (Totem of Undying)

 ![Pack Icon](pack.png)